 - Flee fornication.
 Every sin that a man commits is outside the body.
 But the man who fornicates sins against his own body.

-- Or didn’t – and don’t – you know that your body is a temple of the Holy Spirit in you, who you have from God?
-And you don’t belong to yourself,(51)literally “and not are you to yourself”.
-The final word in this verse is a 3rd person masculine reflexive pronoun (himself) which is also used for the second person reflexive pronoun (yourself).
+- Or don’t you *know that your body is a temple of the Holy Spirit in you, who you have from God?
+And you aren’t your own,

 - for you were bought with a price.
 So then, glorify God in your body [and in your spirit, which are both God’s]